American Desperado

 American Desperado is a 2011 book written by journalist Evan Wright and drug smuggler Jon Roberts, a subject of the 2006 documentary Cocaine Cowboys.
-It also briefly touches on his later life and his relationship with Jason King.
+It also briefly touches on his later life and his relationship with Jason King from Revere, Massachusetts.

 Synopsis

 American Desperado is the reminiscences of Jon Roberts (born John Riccobono), connected together by biographical sections written by co-author Evan Wright.